PDF 657.87KB

 Without the Philharmonic Society, it is unlikely the stream of legendary soloists and composers would have been visiting Britain regularly in the latter part of the 19th and early 20th centuries: Clara Schumann made her debut in Beethoven’s ‘Emperor’ Concerto, and Rubinstein thrilled and terrified audiences with his sheer volume.
 Violinist Pablo Sarasate and pianist Hans von Bülow caused a sensation on their visits, as did the young Pablo Casals.
 One composer who became closely associated with the Society was Antonín Dvořák, who introduced his Symphony No. 6 in 1884, conducted the premiere of his seventh the following year, his Violin Concerto in 1886 and the ‘rich treasure’ of his Cello Concerto in 1896.
 From 1893 right up until 1941 the new Queen’s Hall became the home of Philharmonic Society concerts, with both Grieg and Saint-Saëns invited to conduct there within months of the hall’s opening and among the many, many distinguished soloists Adelina Patti, Clara Butt, Paderewski, Rachmaninov, Pablo Casals and Fritz Kreisler, all of whom were awarded the Gold Medal.

-The Society took on the ‘Royal’ title to mark its centenary in 1912, but as the classical music world became more and more professionalized, it found it increasingly hard to compete with the plethora of successful orchestras and agents negotiating escalating fees for international artists.
-The young Sir Thomas Beecham threw them a life-line when he took over in 1914, using his theatrical brilliance and his own money to see the RPS through the difficult war years.
+The Society took on the ‘Royal’ title to mark its centenary in 1912, but as the classical music world became more and more professionalised, it found it increasingly hard to compete with the plethora of successful orchestras and agents negotiating escalating fees for international artists.
+The young Thomas Beecham threw them a life-line when he took over in 1914, using his theatrical brilliance and his own money to see the RPS through the difficult war years.
 A succession of distinguished conductors and significant premieres ensued, but the Society needed to rethink its role.
 When Beecham formed the London Philharmonic Orchestra in 1932, it became the performing body for the Society which continued to promote an annual concert series right in to the 1980s.
 (Incidentally Beecham also created a ‘glorious confusion’ after the War, by setting up the Royal Philharmonic Orchestra, which performed, but not exclusively, for the RPS.)